 February is Dental Health month.
 It’s a great time to schedule a trip to the dentist or have a dentist come and talk to your class.
 Here’s a fun dental health craft for kids that they’ll love do to this month: Have them create a portrait of themselves brushing their teeth.
 Add puffy paint toothpaste to the toothbrush for the finishing touch!

 - crayons, markers, and/or colored pencils

 - glue stick

 - shaving cream

-This would be a great follow-up to learning the steps for how to brush their teeth or proper oral care.
-Students could write a how-to piece on how to care for their teeth which could be added to the bottom of the portrait for a cute bulletin board display!
+This art project is a great follow-up to learning the steps for how to brush your teeth or proper oral care.
+Have students write a how-to piece on how to brush their teeth and add it to the bottom of the portrait for a cute bulletin board display!

 This craft is a part of my larger week-long dental health unit for kindergarten and first grade.
 The templates may be purchased separately from the unit here!

 Great craft for Dental Health Unit!